microsoft/cordova-plugin-code-push/README.md

 # limiting the update to exact version name in the config.xml file
 code-push release-cordova MyApp-Android android --targetBinaryVersion "~1.1.0"

-# Release the update now but mark it as disabled
+# Release an update now but mark it as disabled
 # so that no users can download it yet
 code-push release-cordova MyApp-ios ios -x

+# Release an update signed by private key (public key should be configured for application)
+code-push release-cordova MyApp-Android --privateKeyPath ~/rsa/private_key.pem
 ```

 The CodePush client supports differential updates, so even though you are releasing your app code on every update, your end users will only actually download the files they need.
 The service handles this automatically so that you can focus on creating awesome apps and we can worry about optimizing end user downloads.